Love and the Deathless: A Phenomenology of Anxiety

 —But who said anything about blame?
 In tragedy, victim and hero are two aspects of the same face, and thus it is no contradiction to pity the hero while admiring them too.
 For tragic pity is not a pity which condescends; it meets the subject of pity eye-to-eye and sees in the heroic Other a pitiful I. Might we not then at least also pity the lover a victim and a fool?

 More to the point: might we—might I—not love still without denying the necessity of death?
 Is this love that fates us towards suffering, for all its beauty, truly the best and highest form of love?
 After all, is not the refusal of delusion itself a basic task of our love?
 Am I not obliged to see the other as the lubricious thread of smoke that they are?
 Not obliged to learn to love in a manner which renounces these tragic desires to grasp and to cling?
-Do I love them better or worse with or without acknowledging them as they are?
+Could this love which avoids reality truly, in the end, be a better love than one which knows to embrace life for what it is?

 9.